pmarcis/citation-graph-builder/README.md

 Be polite!
 Semantic Scholar allows 100 requests per 5 minutes.
 If you do not want to get banned, do not increase the request frequency (and do not execute the requests in parallel)!

 ---
+**NOTE 3**
+I differentiate between self-citations, co-author citations, and other citations!
+I define a co-author as someone who has co-authored with the author at least one paper and not as someone who is a co-author of a specific paper when analysing that particular paper's citations.

+---

 # Build Instructions